 - name name of the source - path path to CSV file - key_field the CSV field to be used as the key for events.
 May be an int (field index) or string (field name) if with_header is True.
 Defaults to None (no key).
-Can be a list of keys. - time_field the CSV field to be parsed as the timestamp for events.
-May be an int (field index) or string (field name) if with_header is True.
-Defaults to None (no timestamp field).
-The field will be parsed from isoformat (ISO-8601 as defined in date-time.fromisoformat()).
-In case the format is not isoformat, timestamp_format (as defined in datetime.strptime()) should be passed in attributes. - schedule string to configure scheduling of the ingestion job. - attributes additional parameters to pass to storey.
-For example: attributes={"timestamp_format": '%Y%m%d%H'} - parse_dates Optional.
-List of columns (names or integers, other than time_field) that will be attempted to parse as date column.
+Can be a list of keys. - time_field DEPRECATED.
+Use parse_dates to parse timestamps. - schedule string to configure scheduling of the ingestion job. - attributes additional parameters to pass to storey.
+For example: attributes={"timestamp_format": %Y%m%d%H'} - parse_dates Optional.
+List of columns (names or integers) that will be attempted to parse as date column.